 Welcome to my new HOW TO series!
 I will be posting tips and tricks in this section which would be useful for life.
 Let me know if there is anything you want me to cover x

 One thing that I find that drives me crazy is when my life is not organised.
-If your the one to get anxiety from disorganisation then hopefully this post will help you at University.
+If you’re the one to get anxiety from disorganisation then hopefully this post will help you at University.

 I currently study LLB Law at University.
 (Originally, I was studying BA English however, this course was not for me so I’m currently in the first year again).
 Studying 4 modules per semester can get quite hectic so I have found a way to stay on top of things.
 (All products will be listed below).

 Step 1: Establish a way to file your loose documents

 The first step is to find dividers and a folder that works for you.
 I bought any random lever arch file and my dividers are from WHSmith.
 These dividers are helpful because you can list your topics and they come with sticky tabs that you can write on.

 I have separated my work into the 4 modules, including the lecture handouts then my notes from lectures.
 This helps keep all them pesky loose papers in one place and safe.
 Ideally, this folder is kept at home however, you can also place them in separate folders to keep them portable and light.
 I found this method easier because I can locate what I need and when I need it.